WokLibCodeClub/.github/profile/README.md

 For a summary of the contents of all the repositories see [here](https://github.com/WokLibCodeClub/woklibcodeclub.github.io), or see the [complete list of repositories](https://github.com/orgs/WokLibCodeClub/repositories?type=all).

-#### Lower Earley Code Club

-Wokingham Libraries now also runs a Code Club at Lower Earley Library.
-Ask for details at Lower Earley Library.

 ## Next sessions

-Our next sessions will take place on Saturday 7th December 2024 at Wokingham Library.
+We will be back after the holidays, and our next sessions will take place on Saturday 25th January 2025 at Wokingham Library.

-## Scratch session, Saturday 7th December 2024 at 10.30 am
+## Scratch session, Saturday 25th January 2025 at 10.30 am

 You will need a Scratch account for this session, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.